Things to Know Before Traveling to Bali

 Crowds are near the Airport

 If you are traveling to Bali for a little peace and quiet, go as far north as you can.
 The areas closest to the airport and the southern part of the island are the busiest by far.
 I know there are some amazing beaches on the very southern tip, but there are so many amazing places further north that I would recommend heading that way first.
-Check out our itinerary and suggestions if you want more ideas.
+We shared our Bali itinerary and some advice on how to plan yours, which is worth reading through when you’re planning.

-Warungs are small family owned restaurants and cafes.
-They are wonderful, budget friendly and serve up some of the best food you will eat.
-We included a few of our favorites in our round up of best Ubud eats, but there are so many to explore and enjoy.
+Warungs are small family-owned restaurants and cafes.
+They are wonderful, budget-friendly, and serve up some of the best food you will eat.
+We included a few of our favorites in our round-up of the best Ubud eats, but there are many to explore and enjoy.
+This might not seem like one of the most important things to know before traveling to Bali, but I missed out on a few days of glorious local spots.

 Avoid Plastic

 You will notice immediately that there is a trash problem here.
 It’s as obvious and in your face as the stray dog population.
 Don’t add to it.
-Bring your reusable bottle and find places that will refill it for you.
-The island has recently done away with plastic bags which is amazing.
-Check out these incredible teenagers that helped get it done if you need some inspiration for your own life.
-You can join a beach clean up with the Trash Hero organization or you can just pick up what you see when you’re at the beach.
+You can bring your reusable bottle and find places that will fill it for you.
+The island has recently done away with plastic bags, which is fantastic.
+Check out these incredible teenagers who helped get it done if you need some inspiration for your own life.
+You can join a beach clean-up with the Trash Hero organization, or you can just pick up what you see when you’re at the beach.

 Buy the Big Bintangs